KPIs, scorecards and dashboards

 KPIs

 The truth is that no matter what we call them, and no matter what people think of them, KPIs are necessary.
 Although some use completely different terms such as “OKR” (Objectives and Key Results), there are many factors that we need to measure with KPIs.
-While some users may have a bad experience with KPIs, the same users typically end up being very satisfied, as long as the KPIs are used properly.
-Kapacity can help you get started with KPIs.
+While some users may have a bad experience with KPIs, the same users typically end up being very satisfied, as long as the KPIs are used properly. twoday kapacity can help you get started with KPIs.

-Kapacity’s approach to KPIs
+twoday kapacity’s approach to KPIs

-Breakdown strategy or overall goals into operational goals
+- Breakdown strategy or overall goals into operational goals

-Workshop for prioritizing goals
+- Workshop for prioritizing goals

 - Process for selecting the right KPIs